 What is your way?

 Do you use due dates and deadlines in some other, useful way?
-If you do, you are more than welcome to leave a comment and share your experience.
+If you do, you are more than welcome to tell me how.